Examinations and Results

 Off-campus and/or Overseas exams

-Please note that the UC Exams Office does not arrange exams for UC-Bruce students to sit off-campus and/or overseas.
+Please note that the UC Exams Office does not arrange exams for UC-Bruce students to sit their exams off-campus and/or overseas.

 |Academic Year||Academic Period||Exam Cohort||Dates|